grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 Let the training begin!
 -------------------------------------

-Immediately after confirming the classifier settings, your model will begin training on some randomly selected points; how many is determined by the number you selected in the previous section.
+Immediately after confirming the classifier settings, your model will begin training on some randomly selected points; how many is determined by the number you set in the previous section.

 The First Results
 ***************************

 .. image:: ../../images/active_learning_initial_train.png

 Once trained, you will be presented with a colourful plot showing all your training data, with the axes specified in your :code:`default_x_variable` and :code:`default_y_variable` parameters from :ref:`settings <choosing-default-axis-variables>`.
 All the green points are your model's correct predictions, and red is your incorrect predictions.
-The blue dots are the 5 randomly chosen initial points, and the yellow point is the most informative data point based on the chosen classifier and query strategy.
+The blue dots are the five randomly chosen initial points, and the yellow point is the most informative data point based on the chosen classifier and query strategy.

 Good Results, Bad Predictions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 At first glance, it seems like the model is performing pretty well: nearly 80% accuracy in both training and validation sets using only 5 points!
-However, these result may be deceiving.
+However, these results may be deceiving.

 The split between Stars and non-Stars here is roughly 33:66.
-This means that the classifier may develop a preference for predicting non-Star due to this imbalance.
-However, one of the benefits of active learning is that by training on smaller amounts of data it becomes easier to avoid the negative affects of imbalanced datasets.
+Due to this imbalance, the classifier may develop a preference for predicting non-Star.
+However, one of the benefits of active learning is that by training on smaller amounts of data, it becomes easier to avoid the adverse effects of imbalanced datasets.

-If we look at the correct and incorrect predictions (green and red areas), we see that the region of points from bottom left to top right looks almost all correct.
-However, this is a very dense area, meaning that if there are an incorrect predictions they may be overwelmed by correct predicts (or vice-versa).
-To check how many incorrect points are really there we can hide the correct points by toggling off the :code:`Show Correct` button.
+If we look at the correct and incorrect predictions (green and red areas), we see that the points from bottom left to top right look almost all correct.
+However, this is a very dense area, meaning that they may be overwhelmed by correct predictions if there are incorrect predictions (or vice-versa).
+To check how many incorrect points are actually there, we can hide the correct points by toggling off the :code:`Show Correct` button.

 .. image:: ../../images/active_learning_toggle_correct.png

-After removing the correct points its much easier to see that there are only a couple of incorrect points in the centre region.
-It is even more obvious now that the problem lies in the two *branches* appearing from the bottom right.
+After removing the correct points, it is much easier to see only a couple of incorrect points are in the centre region.
+It is even more apparent now that the problem lies in the two *branches* appearing from the bottom right.

 The Labelling Process
 -------------------------------------

-To improve our results across all metrics, we will need to add some more labelled data for the model to train on.
+We will need to add some more labelled data for the model to train on to improve our results across all metrics.
 However, we know very little about the current queried point and cannot make a confident classification without more information about the source.

 So let's get more information about the source.